17 April 2026

 Relationship before knowledge.

-Trouble is, we Christians regularly get this ass-backwards.
+Trouble is, we Christians constantly get this ass-backwards.
 We think our priority is to get the doctrine right.
 Then we’ll have an authentic relationship with Jesus. ’Cause once we know our bible really, really well, we’ll know how he works, and that’s just as good as knowing him.
 Worked for the Pharisees, right?
 Jn 5.39

 Okay, apply this thinking to anyone else, and you’ll realize how dumb it is.
 George Washington, fr’instance.
 Let’s say I study the man like crazy.
 Say I read his diaries, all his letters, all his declarations and presidential statements.
 (True, Alexander Hamilton wrote a lot of them for him, but then again Jesus didn’t write his own gospels.)
 Say I read everything others wrote about him; checked out his personal belongings in the Smithsonian and at Mount Vernon; learned loads about him.
 Do I have a relationship with him?
 A very one-sided one; he doesn’t know me.
 And because I’m not interacting with the living man himself, I only know his public façade.
 Not so much the inner man.